Subject Pronouns for intermediate learners

 Regular Verbs

-Most of the verbs in English are regular and they remain the same when using subject pronouns.
-However, there is an exception.
-When using the third-person singular subject pronouns, an '-s' is added to the end of the verb.
+Most verbs in English are regular and remain the same regardless of the subject pronoun used.
+However, there is one exception to this rule.
+When using third-person singular subject pronouns, an '-s' is added to the end of the verb.
+By adding an '-s' to the end of the verb for third-person singular subjects, the verb agrees with the subject in terms of number and person.
 Look at the examples below:

 She looks at the window.